 Cringe, cringe.
 If you’re old-school like me, the thought of promoting yourself online can be enough to put you off altogether.
 But if you’re hoping to meet Mr Right in a swanky bar when you never go to swanky bars, you’ll be waiting a long time.

-Not only do you have the opportunity to meet loads of potential partners that you simply wouldn’t have met otherwise, but you can get to know them better before you commit your valuable time to meet them.
+Using a dating app not only gives you the opportunity to meet loads of potential partners that you wouldn’t have met otherwise, but you can get to know them better before you commit your valuable time to meet them.
 There is plenty of advice online about writing your online profile and what to be wary of … so do your research first.

 BE UPFRONT BUT NOT AN OPEN BOOK